PygmalionAI/aphrodite-engine/README.md

 ## Setting up the environment

 Aphrodite will require a slightly specialized environment to run, as the latest CUDA and GCC versions are not supported.
-You can either Conda to easily configure your environment.
+You can use Conda to easily configure your environment.

 ### Install miniconda3
 ```sh